ellisp/blog-source/_posts/2020-08-01-occupation-growth.md

     total_hours = number_of_hours_actually_worked_in_all_jobs_000_hours
   )

-# Define "health professionals" (as opposed to other professionals eg statisticians, lawyers)
-# There are quicker ways of coding this but I've done it this way so we can see exactly what is in:
 health_profs <- c(
  "2500 Health Professionals nfd"                                          ,
  "2510 Health Diagnostic and Promotion Professionals nfd"                 ,